 Covino welcomed 40 new faculty members, and noted that the University is planning to hire an additional 50 faculty.
 In his address, Covino thanked emeriti faculty, members of the President’s Council and Alumni Association Board of Directors, as well as faculty and staff members across the University.

 At the 2016 Convocation, Covino introduced the Strategic Plan, the University’s roadmap to the future.
-At Thursday’s event, he explained how every college, division, department and office at Cal State LA is working hard to bring to life the Strategic Plan’s four pillars: Academic Distinction, Welcoming and Inclusive Campus, Engagement, Service, and the Pubic Good, and Student Success.
+At Thursday’s event, he explained how every college, division, department and office at Cal State LA is working hard to bring to life the Strategic Plan’s four pillars: Academic Distinction, Welcoming and Inclusive Campus, Engagement, Service, and the Public Good, and Student Success.

 “Our faculty and staff are passionate, creative, tenacious, and deeply committed to the success of our students,” Covino said.

 Photo: Cal State LA President William A. Covino.
 (Credit: Ty Washington/Cal State LA)